 For latest supported platforms and installation requirements, please see Supported Platforms and Devices document .

 Applications built with recent versions of Delphi will generally run on Windows XP, but versions of Windows before Windows 7 aren't officially supported at this time.

 For latest supported platforms and installation requirements, please see Supported Platforms and Devices document.

 You can use an online service like MacinCloud to run macOS apps that you create with Delphi and you can use MacinCloud to test your iOS apps in the simulator.
 Access to a physical Mac machine is required for on-device testing.

 Yes.
 You can create a single application and deploy to Windows, macOS, and Linux.
 You can also create iOS and Android mobile apps from the same codebase.
 The single application can share a responsive UI across all platforms.

 Most existing code will work fine using the new default UnicodeString.
 Code that does byte level manipulation of string data, or that carries data in string variables probably needs to be examined and perhaps updated to account for the new character sizes inherent in Unicode string data.
 For more information, see the documentation for information about moving existing code to Unicode.

 Yes, you should be able to do so, depending on the installed components required by your projects.
 Delphi uses the MSBuild system for the build engine, and thus requires a new project file if you are upgrading from version 2007 or earlier.
 However, the IDE will seamlessly update your projects to the new format.

-No. Delphi produces native Windows and OS X. You can import .NET assemblies as COM objects, but the code produced by Delphi is strictly native code.
+No. Delphi produces native binaries for Windows, macOS, and Linux.
+You can import .NET assemblies as COM objects, but the code produced by Delphi is strictly native code.

 Some of the functionality of the IDE requires these software packages.